juzoace/RandomUserGenerator/README.md

 # AWS EC2 DEPLOYMENT & RUNNING
 1) Open a Git Bash Terminal (on windows)
 2) Create an Ec2 Instance and download the necessary apps on the instance (i.e git, npm, node, yarn).
-Follow this guide for deploying it: https://www.youtube.com/watch?v=oHAQ3TzUTro
 3) Clone the repo into the aws ec2 instance
 4) Move into the project folder using "cd RandomUserGenerator/"
 5) Run "yarn install" to download project dependencies